-- 1. If offender's RHO passes, offender must repeat his out-of-rotation double or redouble and there is no rectification unless the double or redouble is inadmissible, in which case Law 36 applies. - 2.
+- 1. If offender's RHO passes, offender must repeat the out-of-rotation double or redouble and there is no rectification unless the double or redouble is inadmissible, in which case Law 36 applies. - 2.
 If offender's RHO bids, doubles or redoubles, the offender may in turn make any legal call: - (a) When the call is a comparable call (see Law 23A), there is no further rectification.
-Law 26B does not apply, but see Law 23C. - (b) When the call is not a comparable call (see Law 23A), offender's partner must pass when next it is his turn to call.
+Law 26B does not apply, but see Law 23C. - (b) When the call is not a comparable call (see Law 23A), offender's partner must pass at their next turn to call.
 Laws 16C, 26B and 72C may apply.